SAP-archive/teched2020-IIS266/exercises/Chapter1/Markdown.md

 \(1\) Enter teched\-build xx against  **Business Process Expert** where xx is your user name.
 Your upcoming tasks depend on your role assignment so make sure you perform this step.
+Before leaving the team screen make sure you assign yourself both as Project lead and Business Process Expert